Requesting a Swarm

 You might want to check our items for sale page – members sometimes might have spare colonies or nucs for sale; these are likely to be at a higher price than the swarm fee (see below), but might provide you with bees sooner.

-When you get your swarm, please pay the association’s agreed swarm fee of £20 directly to the collector, this provides a donation to the association and it also helps to cover the collector’s out of pocket expenses.
+When you get your swarm, pay the association’s agreed swarm fee of £20 directly to the collector, this provides a donation to the association and it also helps to cover the collector’s out of pocket expenses.
 Please note that all our collectors are unpaid volunteers who give their valuable time and expertise to provide a service to the public, and bees to beekeepers.

 If you have asked for a swarm and get bees by another means, please let us know.